AmericasNLP/americasnlp2024/ST1_MachineTranslation/README.md

 1. Similar to prior years, training on the development set is **not** allowed.
 Specifically, the dev set should only be used to evaluate a current model; as a rule of thumb, the model outputs at inference time should be consistent with or without access to the development set.
 If you have any questions or would like to clarify a specific approach, please contact the organizers!
 2. Using the [AmericasNLI](https://aclanthology.org/2022.acl-long.435.pdf) test set for hyperparameter tuning or any form of decision making is not allowed.
 3. Evaluation will be done using the `evaluate.py` script.
-The final order of teams will be selected using average ChrF++ across all languages.
+The final order of teams will be selected using average **ChrF++** across all languages.
+Note that prior years have used *ChrF*.
 4. For this year, we will **not** allow multiple submissions which rely on the same model (by same, we mean the same exact weights and architecture).
 As an example, if a submitted system relies on a specific model (say Model A), a second submission which relies on a new model (Model B) for some languages, but falls back to Model A given dev set performance, is not allowed.
 In this case, there are two allowed possibilites: (1) submit Model B as an independent submission with no fallback to Model A or (2) withdraw the original submission of Model A, and submit the system which relies on both Model A and Model B as a single submission.
 As a rule of thumb, two submissions from the same team should not have the same exact performance for a given language unless by chance.